 - The amount and substantiality of the portion used in relation to the copyrighted work as a whole.
 Fair use favors the use of small portions of the total work deemed not central or significant to the entire work.
 The amount should be appropriate for the favored educational purpose.

 - The effect of the use upon the potential market for or value of the copyrighted work.
 Fair use favors the use of lawfully acquired or purchased copies of the original, one or few copies made, with no significant effect on the market or potential market for the copyrighted work.
 Fair use also favors situations where there is no similar product marketed by the copyright holder, and where there is a lack of a licensing mechanism.

-The Four Factor Fair Use Test and the Fair Use Checklist are available to assist you in making a fair use analysis.
+The Fair Use Checklist is available to assist you in making a fair use analysis.
 In analyzing fair use factors, it should be noted that the application of this doctrine by U.S. courts has been erratic and reliance upon this doctrine should be limited to the clearest of applications.